gem-pasteur/macsyfinder/doc/functioning.rst

 -------------------------

 1. The Hits are grouped by system.
-2. They are used to fill a single system occurrence (:class:`txsscanlib.search_systems.SystemOccurence`) per system type.
+2. They are used to fill a single system occurrence (:class:`macsypy.search_systems.SystemOccurence`) per system type.

 .. note::
     The "unordered" mode of detection is less powerful, as a single occurrence of a given system is filled for an entire dataset with hits that origin is unknown.
 Please consider "systems assessments" with caution in this mode.